Police storm Sydney cafe to end hostage siege, three dead

 With Australia on edge after the siege, the Department of Foreign Affairs building in the capital, Canberra, was evacuated briefly on Tuesday after a suspicious package was found in the canteen, police said.
 It was found to be an employee's backpack.

-Leaders from around the world expressed their concern over the siege, including Stephen Harper, the prime minister of Canada, which suffered an attack on its parliament by a suspected jihadist sympathiser in October.
+Leaders from around the world expressed their concern over the siege, including Stephen Harper, the prime minister of Canada, which suffered an attack on its parliament by a suspected jihadist sympathizer in October.

 NO LINKS TO TERROR GROUPS